opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 ----------
 .. c:function:: string format( const char* fmt, ... )

-    Returns a text string formatted using printf-like expression
+    Returns a text string formatted using the ``printf`` -like expression.

-    :param fmt: The printf-compatible formatting specifiers
+    :param fmt: ``printf`` -compatible formatting specifiers.

-The function acts like ``sprintf`` , but forms and returns STL string.
-It can be used for form the error message in :func:`Exception` constructor.
+The function acts like ``sprintf``  but forms and returns an STL string.
+It can be used to form an error message in the :func:`Exception` constructor.

 .. index:: getNumThreads